Zakhm: Plot

 Music director Ajay argues with his wife, Sonia.
 Sonia wants to give birth to their child in England whereas Ajay wants his child to be born in India and does not want to go to England (because of the insecurity caused by the Mumbai riots).

 Ajay soon learns that his mother has been burned by a group of Muslim rioters while leaving a temple and is in a critical condition.
 In a flashback, the struggles that his mother had to undergo to raise her children are shown.
-She was in love with a Hindu film producer Raman Desai but was not allowed to marry him on account of her Muslim faith.
-He marries her but does not document or acknowledge their marriage as it was done without any traditional upholdings.
-As she had children with a Hindu man, naturally she lives her later life as a Hindu, even in front of her son.
+She was in love with a Hindu film producer turned director Raman Desai but was not allowed to marry him on account of her Muslim faith.
+He marries her but does not document or acknowledge their marriage as it was done without any traditional rituals.
+As she had children with a Hindu man, she lives her married life as a Hindu, even in front of her son.

-After his father's sudden death caused by an accident on the day Ajay's younger brother is born, Ajay realizes his mother is a Muslim.
-She makes him promise to bury her according to her faith when she dies, for it is only through a proper burial that she will be able to find herself reunited with her lover in heaven.
+After his father's sudden death caused by an accident on the day Ajay's younger brother is born, Ajay realises his mother is a Muslim.
+She makes him promise to bury her according to her faith when she dies, for it is only through a proper burial that she will be able to find herself reunited with her beloved in heaven.
 She also takes a promise from Ajay that he will never tell his brother about her real identity.
 Ajay's mother succumbs to the burns.
-Sonia learns about her mother-in-law's past life and decides not to leave Ajay.
+Sonia learns about her mother-in-law's past and decides not to leave Ajay.
 She stands by him and supports his decision to bury his mother.
-However, Ajay's task is impeded by a fundamentalist leader Subodhbhai, who wanted to make this a political issue and encouraged the Hindu youth to kill Muslims.
+However, Ajay's task is impeded by a fundamentalist leader Subodh bhai, who wanted to make this a political issue and encouraged the Hindu youth to kill Muslims.

 Anand happens to be a youth leader and Ajay's younger brother.
-But when Anand learns of Subodhbhai's intentions, he stands by his brother's decision to bury their mom according to Islamic customs.
+When Anand learns of Subodhbhai's intentions, he stands by his brother's decision to bury their mother according to Islamic customs.
 Her body is buried as she had desired, and she reunites with Raman in heaven.
-At last, Ajay is seen releasing his mother's Mangalsutra in the sea, indicating the end of her life of struggle and meeting with her husband.
+At last, Ajay is seen releasing his mother's Mangalsutra in the sea, indicating the end of her life of struggle and signalling union with her husband.